Can Triage Nurses Help Prevent 911 Overload?

 However, D.C. has a somewhat rocky history when it comes to its emergency services.
 In a few high-profile cases in the past, patients have died while waiting for emergency care.
 Some 911 callers who are advised their case isn't an emergency may feel they're being denied something crucial.

-To address these fears in advance, Holman and his colleagues have crisscrossed the District, going to community meetings and neighborhood associations talking to residents.
+To address these fears in advance, Holman and his colleagues have crisscrossed the district, going to community meetings and neighborhood associations talking to residents.

-Lois Wiley, a longtime resident of the LeDroit Park neighborhood, is skeptical of the triage plan, and lets Holman know that at a public meeting.
+Lois Wiley, a longtime resident of the LeDroit Park neighborhood, is skeptical of the triage plan and lets Holman know that at a public meeting.

 "Suppose," she says, "I say I don't want to talk to the nurse, I want to go to the hospital?"